BlopaSc/BPP/README.md

 If you discover a bug, feel free to send me a message with your discovery; and/or if you patched it, please send a pull request to the repository.

+The documentation for the contained library can be found [here](https://blopasc.github.io/BPP/).

 ## About me

 I am just a programmer who likes building data structures and some other clever algorithms in his free time.
 I am trying to make the library as similar to STL as possible to allow the easy utilization of the library, but sometimes differences may occur.